 Party at North Korea’s Only Nightclub

 Until a few years ago, the only music you’d hear at Pyongyang’s only nightclub was a CD of trance music from 1993 played on a continuous loop.
-Things have improved somewhat since then, but you can bet your bottom imperialist dollar that getting down with the Pyongyang party people is still going to be a pretty adventurous experience.
+Things have improved somewhat since then, but you can bet your bottom imperialist dollar that getting down with the Pyongyang party people are still going to be a pretty adventurous experience.

 Experience The Hottest And Coldest Climates On Earth

 The hottest: 134 degrees Fahrenheit in Iran’s Lut Desert.
 The coldest: -128 Fahrenheit at Vostok Station in Antarctica.
 That’s a huge amount of variation on a planet you could circumnavigate in just over two weeks of driving 70 miles per hour.
 Experiencing the extremes of our world is a great way to gain a perspective on this wondrous, varied blue marble in the limited time you’re walking around on its surface.
-(If your tastes run to something milder, book one of these Best Exotic Vacations in the World.)

 Have a Threesome

-Whether you’re one-half of an existing couple — or a “unicorn,” meaning an unattached playmate — having a threesome can be a lot of fun in the moment and an experience you’ll remember for years to come.
-But it’s not just about the ol’ in-and-out — if you’re the instigator of a ménage-a-trois, it can be an opportunity to sharpen your ability to bring people together to do something a little out of the ordinary, to manage the thoughts, feelings, concerns and expectations of other people — and to learn a lot about yourself in the process.
+Whether you’re one-half of an existing couple—or a “unicorn,” meaning an unattached playmate—having a threesome can be a lot of fun in the moment and an experience you’ll remember for years to come.
+But it’s not just about the ol’ in-and-out—if you’re the instigator of a ménage-a-trois, it can be an opportunity to sharpen your ability to bring people together to do something a little out of the ordinary, to manage the thoughts, feelings, concerns, and expectations of other people—and to learn a lot about yourself in the process.

 Go On An African Safari